-The external question papers are of 60 marks and internal evaluation of 15 marks.
-Duration of external examination is 2 hrs.
+The external question papers are of 60 marks and duration of external examination is 2 hrs.
 The pattern of question paper for external examination is as given below.
 The students can answer all the questions in Sections A & B. But there shall be ceiling (maximum marks that can be scored) in each section.